vijayanajay/st_final/docs/resolved_issues.md

 **Reopen Count:** 0
 **Last Reopened Date:**
 **Last Resolution Summary (Concise):** Implemented column name conflict resolution in the `_add_feature` function.
 When a generated feature's column name already exists in the DataFrame, the function now automatically renames the new column by appending a numerical suffix (e.g., `sma_3_1`, `sma_3_2`) to avoid overwriting existing data.
 Added appropriate logging for column conflicts.
 Fixed a test function that was missing the `caplog` parameter and updated documentation in `docs/src/feature_generator.py.md` to describe the conflict resolution behavior.
 **Date Last Resolved:** 2025-05-23
 ---

+---
+**Issue ID:** ARCH-001
+**Original Description (Concise):** Architectural Inconsistency in Strategy Implementation.
+The `apply_strategy` function used a hardcoded if/else structure to handle different strategy types, which did not leverage the existing `BaseStrategy` class intended for a Strategy pattern implementation.
+**Initial Resolution Summary (Concise):** As of 2025-05-23, the Strategy pattern has been properly implemented: a clear interface in `BaseStrategy` with abstract methods, concrete strategy implementations (e.g., `SMACrossoverStrategy`), a strategy registry for dynamic instantiation, and refactored `apply_strategy` to use this pattern.
+The `generate_sma_crossover_signals` function has been maintained for backward compatibility but now uses the new `SMACrossoverStrategy` internally.
+**Date First Resolved:** 2025-05-23
+**Reopen Count:** 0
+**Last Reopened Date:**
+**Last Resolution Summary (Concise):** Implemented a proper Strategy pattern in the strategies module, allowing for extensible strategy implementations without modifying the `apply_strategy` function.
+All existing tests continue to pass, and new tests have been added to verify the Strategy pattern implementation.
+**Date Last Resolved:** 2025-05-23
+---